 This is a 6-month, part-time, fully remote mentored research program for early-career researchers.
 The program brings together researchers working at the intersection of AI, consciousness, and society, combining mentored research projects, workshops, seminars, an in-person convening, publication opportunities, and a stipend with research funding.
-In May we reviewed all applications and selected 10 Scholars to work across 10 projects.
+In May we reviewed all applications and selected 10 Scholars to work across 10 projects .
 June was filled with onboarding the scholars.
 Next month we will launch our public seminar series , that you all are invited to join.
 Please join #ai-sentience-scolars program if you are interested.
-The 2025–26 cohort of Impact Scholars have submitted their final publications and we are working on getting these updated on Zenodo.
+The 2025–26 cohort of Impact Scholars have submitted their final micropublications, which are now being published in the Neuromatch Zenodo Community, making their research openly accessible to the broader community.
+You can explore the collection here: Neuromatch Zenodo Community .
 In June, we introduced the 2026 Academy Cohort to Impact Scholars Program and our partner projects during Professional Development seminars.
-Please join #impact-sholars-program if you are interested
+Please join #impact-sholars-program if you are interested.
 In July at the FENS Forum, Neuromatch will be partnering with ALBA Network (supported by IBRO) for a joint interactive event at focused on equitable global participation in neuroscience training.
 In November, Neuromatch will have a booth at the Society for Neuroscience (SfN).
 We're looking forward to connecting with our community in person and introducing our programs to new audiences — mark your calendars and stay tuned for more details as each event approaches!

 We're exploring potential new courses and want your input to help shape what we build next!
 We're currently considering Connectomics and Neural Dynamics, Computational Behavioural Analysis & Modelling, and Computational Approaches to Neurodegeneration but we'd love to hear your ideas too!
 Take the 2-minute survey to let us know what you'd like to see, and join #a-new-course-exploration on Slack to get involved in the conversation!

 - ($180,000 total; $95,000 allocated to Neuromatch): A high school program developed in partnership with ARNI.